 On the other hand, there are things you could say that would change our lives for the better.
 I’m not exaggerating, say anything from this list when you walk in the door at night and we will kiss the ground you walk on.
 Try it and see:

-A partner that takes over AND chooses to spend quality time with the kids?
+A partner who takes over AND chooses to spend quality time with the kids?
 A true champion.

 I’m home – what can I do to help?